 The MHU Professional Salon Grade Hairdryer measures in at 78 decibels.
-This lightweight hairdryer combines infrared heat with negative ion technology, which helps speed up the drying process without damaging your hair.
+This lightweight design combines infrared heat with negative ion technology, which helps speed up the drying time without damaging your hair.

-While it is a little louder if you choose the highest of the speeds and heat settings, it’s still a great, quiet hairdryer.
+While it is a little louder if you choose the highest of the speed settings and heat settings, it’s still a great hairdryer with less noise.

 The MHU Professional Salon Grade Hair Dryer includes two different attachments, an airflow concentrator and a diffuser to offer multiple options of styling your hair.
 This hair dryer is right under $60, providing high quality on a budget.

 5. Best for Travel: Siyoo Hair Dryer